seamusdemora/PiFormulae/RPi4bSleep.md

 If the system failed to `reboot`, execute the [Recovery Plan](#recovery-plan) & repeat the steps above after determination of the mis-step.

 How did these modifications affect power consumption?
-Here are the results:
+See the results in the table below:

+> NOTE: All measurements made with Ethernet cable connecting RPi 4 to Ethernet Switch.

 | BEFORE BOOTLOADER MODIFICATION                               | AFTER BOOTLOADER MODIFICATION                                |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |